-5.4 System-Based Clean or Renewable Energy Supply Strategy
+2 5.4 System-Based Clean or Renewable Energy Supply Strategy

-- This strategy (referenced as "Alternative 1") tests the alternative of BC Hydro - interconnecting the Fort Nelson/HRB regions to the integrated system with a - Northeast Transmission Line (NETL) and supplying the full Fort Nelson/HRB region - with system clean or renewable electricity. - All segments of the NETL from PCN to HRB are assumed to be developed and - placed in service by 2018.
+3 This strategy (referenced as "Alternative 1") tests the alternative of BC Hydro

+4 interconnecting the Fort Nelson/HRB regions to the integrated system with a

+- 5 Northeast Transmission Line (NETL) and supplying the full Fort Nelson/HRB region - 6 with system clean or renewable electricity.

+7 All segments of the NETL from PCN to HRB are assumed to be developed and

+8 placed in service by 2018.
 System clean or renewable electricity, and associated

-- capacity, is assumed to be acquired on the BC Hydro integrated system and - 2 delivered to the Fort Nelson/HRB. - 3 Within the broader IRP, there is analysis of the incremental value to BC Hydro of - 4 having the NPR node connected, which opens up a large potential for additional - 5 wind supply resources.
-The estimated incremental value (benefit) of having the NPR - 6 node is \$157 million, and possibly more.
-In this analysis, a NPV16 benefit of - 7 \$150 million has been assumed for scenarios where the full NETL is installed in - 8 2018.
+9 capacity, is assumed to be acquired on the BC Hydro integrated system and having the NPR node connected, which opens up a large potential for additional

+10 delivered to the Fort Nelson/HRB.

+11 Within the broader IRP, there is analysis of the incremental value to BC Hydro of

+- 13 wind supply resources.
+The estimated incremental value (benefit) of having the NPR - node is \$157 million, and possibly more.
+In this analysis, a NPV16 benefit of
-- 9 The AESO FTS service is assumed to be terminated; and all regional transmission - and sub-transmission is assumed to be developed. - 11 Under this strategy, all load/resource balancing would be managed on the integrated - system, as part of BC Hydro's normal course of operational control.
-FNG would be - used as standby generation.

-5.5 Regional-Based Supply Strategies (One Transmission Network)

-- In these strategies, there is one transmission network interconnecting Fort Nelson - and the HRB with energy supplied regionally.
-This FN/HRB network is not - interconnected to the BCIES.

-5.5.1 Co-generation at Processing Plants Strategy

-- 20 This strategy (referenced as "Alternative 2A1") tests the alternative of not integrating - the Fort Nelson/HRB to the integrated system.
-The new electricity supply source is - 22 assumed to be co-generation sited at one or two of the processing plants.
-Electricity - that is generated is acquired by BC Hydro and served to customers; while waste - heat is used at the host processing plant.